Warning upgraded to amber for Highlands as temperatures plunge to -14C across region on coldest night of winter

-The northern Highlands braced for significant snowfall as Met Office issues a 27-hour amber warning beginning at 3pm this afternoon.
+Significant snowfall will cover the northern Highlands with the Met Office issuing a 27-hour amber warning beginning at 3pm this afternoon.

 Temperatures plunged to -14C in the Highland village of Dalwhinnie on the coldest night of winter so far, beating -12.5C in Altnaharra on December 3 2023.